 Simultaneous and consecutive interpretation and translation of German and English

-Translation of German and English
+Translation of French and German into English

 Internship and Job Opportunities